leandromagol/petshop/README.md

 ## 💻 Setup
 You will need docker installed in your environment to run this project properly

-1.Copy the .env-example to .env and put your database credentials and your webhook to get the orders status updates
+1. Copy the .env-example to .env and put your database credentials and your webhook to get the orders status updates
 ```bash
 DB_DATABASE=laravel
 DB_USERNAME=root